 If, on the other hand, you like companies that have revenue, and even earn profits, then you may well be interested in Equitable Group (TSE:EQB).
-While that doesn't make the shares worth buying at any price, you can't deny that successful capitalism requires profit, eventually.
+Now, I'm not saying that the stock is necessarily undervalued today; but I can't shake an appreciation for the profitability of the business itself.
 In comparison, loss making companies act like a sponge for capital - but unlike such a sponge they do not always produce something when squeezed.

 If a company can keep growing earnings per share (EPS) long enough, its share price will eventually follow.
-It's no surprise, then, that I like to invest in companies with EPS growth.
-Equitable Group managed to grow EPS by 8.3% per year, over three years.
-That's a pretty good rate, if the company can sustain it.
+Therefore, there are plenty of investors who like to buy shares in companies that are growing EPS.
+Equitable Group managed to grow EPS by 12% per year, over three years.
+That growth rate is fairly good, assuming the company can keep it up.

-Careful consideration of revenue growth and earnings before interest and taxation (EBIT) margins can help inform a view on the sustainability of the recent profit growth.
+One way to double-check a company's growth is to look at how its revenue, and earnings before interest and tax (EBIT) margins are changing.
 I note that Equitable Group's revenue from operations was lower than its revenue in the last twelve months, so that could distort my analysis of its margins.
-While we note Equitable Group's EBIT margins were flat over the last year, revenue grew by a solid 12% to CA$388m.
-That's a real positive.
+Equitable Group maintained stable EBIT margins over the last year, all while growing revenue 20% to CA$420m.
+That's progress.

 In the chart below, you can see how the company has grown earnings, and revenue, over time.
 To see the actual numbers, click on the chart.